 Today's students are the future of the trenchless technology industry, and they will be tomorrow's problem solvers who help turn ideas into reality.

 The rapidly developing field of trenchless underground methodology represents the leading edge of construction technology today.
 Students enrolled full-time in construction management, engineering and other related professional programs are seeking opportunities to keep abreast of these developments.
 One of the most effective ways of accomplishing this is by combining these individual efforts in the form of a student chapter.
-NASTT has 19 student chapters throughout North America
+NASTT has 19 student chapters throughout North America.

 NASTT is pleased to offer its annual student scholarship program established in the memory of Michael E. Argent, who is recognized as one of the industry’s true visionaries and a motivating force behind the growth of trenchless technology.
 In 1990, Michael was one of five persons who founded NASTT.
 Through this scholarship program established in his memory, it is hoped that Michael’s contributions to the industry will continue to inspire young trenchless professionals.
 Click here for more information.

 Questions?
-Contact Renee Corea, NASTT Membership Administrator.
+Contact Renee Corea, NASTT Project Administrator.

 By participating in a NASTT Student Chapter and attending NASTT’s No-Dig Show, students have the opportunity to learn first-hand how important trenchless technology is to our community and our environment.